 Step 3: Restart everything

 If you’ve done both Step 1 and Step 2 and your Chromebook still won’t connect to WiFi, try restarting everything.
 This means your laptop, your router, your phone (if you’re using hotspot), and your modem.

 Turn everything off, wait at least 3 minutes, then power it all back on.
 If it suddenly works and your device now connects to the Internet, it’s likely an issue with your service provider or hardware.
-But, this is the rule-of-thumb and is the proven method to getting your Internet working again.
+But, this is the rule-of-thumb and is the proven method for getting your Internet working again.
 When in doubt…restart.

 Still no WiFi connection?
 Try Step 4.